Kodagu district: Forest

 Kodagu has three wildlife sanctuaries; Pushpagiri Wildlife Sanctuary, Talakaveri Wildlife Sanctuary and Brahmagiri Wildlife Sanctuary, one National Park; the Nagarahole National Park and the only private sanctuary of India; the SAI Sanctuary.

 Agriculture

 Economy of Kodagu is dependent on agriculture.
 Major crops grown here are Paddy, Coffee, Rubber, Pepper, Cardamom, Coorg Oranges and Honey production.
 Tea, Ginger and Cocoa are also grown in smaller quantities.

 Coffee and pepper production

-Kodagu is the largest Coffee and Pepper producing district in India.
-Karnataka produces nearly 70% of the total Coffee production in India, out of which 33% is contributed by Kodagu district alone.
-Also Kodagu produces nearly a quarter of India's Black Pepper.
+Kodagu is the largest coffee and pepper producing district in India.
+Karnataka produces nearly 70% of the total coffee production in India, out of which 33% is contributed by Kodagu district alone.
+Kodagu also produces nearly a quarter of India's black pepper.

 Representation

 Two members of the legislative assembly are elected from Kodagu to the Karnataka Legislative Assembly, one each from the Madikeri and Virajpet.
 Dr. Mantar Gowda represents the Madikeri constituency while A.S Ponnanna represents the Virajpet constituency; they are from the Indian National Congress.
 Kodagu, formerly part of the Kodagu-Dakshina Kannada (Mangalore) constituency, is now part of the Mysore-Kodagu Lok Sabha constituency parliamentary constituency.
 The current MP for this constituency is Shri Yaduveer Krishnadatta Chamaraja Wadiyar, from the Bharatiya Janata Party.

 The Codava National Council and Kodava Rashtriya Samiti are campaigning for autonomy to Kodagu district which would have made Coorg more prosperous and independent.